fertapric/async_with/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/fertapric/async_with.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-### Development tools

-Developing and debugging the dependency graph can be quite complicated without visual support.
-To help on that task, the project ships with [`AsyncWith.DOT`](test/support/dot.ex), a tool that exports the dependency graph in [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) and PNG formats.

 ### Running tests

 Clone the repo and fetch its dependencies: